umrlastig/tracklib/README.md

 # Tracklib
-**Tracklib** library provide a variety of tools, operators and functions to manipulate GPS traces
+**Tracklib** library provide a variety of tools, operators and functions to manipulate GPS tracks

 # Screenshots